monirahmedtanveen/emerald/_posts/2019-09-18-send-CORS-headers-in-laravel-using-spatie-laravel-cors-package.md

 php artisan migrate
 ```

 It will create a "users" table in your database.
 Now it's time for generating some dummy user data in users table.
 The seed code for creating dummy user placed in DatabaseSeeder.php file.
-This file located in 'database\seeds' folder.
+This file is located in 'database\seeds' folder.
 Bellow is the seed code of DatabaseSeeder file

 ```php
 <?php